temucin/clitool/README.md

 Simply write the command and its flag arguments after the executable to execute the command

 `./clitool kssh -t green -a Frontend -e Dev`
-`go run canopycli kssh -t green -a Frontend -e Dev` `clitool> kssh -t green -a Frontend -e Dev`
+`go run clitool kssh -t green -a Frontend -e Dev` `clitool> kssh -t green -a Frontend -e Dev`

 Pass in "help" as an argument to see the list of commands.